micmejia/bible-dump/NKJV/Job/Job 18.md

 His strength is starved, And destruction _is_ ready at his side.

 ###### 13
-It devours patches of his skin; The firstborn of death devours his [^b]limbs.
+It devours patches of his skin; The firstborn of death devours his limbs.

 ###### 14
 He is uprooted from the shelter of his tent, And they parade him before the king of terrors.